gyao1487/employee-tracker/README.md

 * View all departments in the company
 * View all roles in the company, the departments they belong to, and the annual salary
 * View all employees in the company, their roles, department, and manager
-* Create a new department
-* Create a new role
-* Create a new employee
+* Create new departments, roles, and employees
 * Update information on existing employees

 ## Installation